izzysrdks/info550proj/README.md

 ## Execute the Code without Docker
 After forking the repo, type `make` in the command line and the program will run.
 A report titled `report.html` will be dropped in the reports folder.
 Please note that this method might lead to issues with installing the R packages or running R programs on a different type of system than they were originally built on.

+### Trouble Shooting
+1. When exexuting the code, make sure all files are set to use Unix line endings.
+In Sublime text editor, this can be done by opening the file, going to view, and then selecting line endings and Unix.
+2. When executing the code without docker, make sure the Rscripts have the proper path at the top.
+To make sure you have the right path, type `which Rscript` in your command line and make sure this matches with what is in the Rscripts.
+The path is currently set to work with the docker image.